 What is a gastric bypass operation?

-You can find the full details of the gastric bypass surgery in the procedure page.
+You can find the full details of the gastric bypass surgery on the procedure page.
 Here, you can find a general overview of what the operation involves.

-Your surgeon will use small, 'keyhole,' incisions to reduce the size of your stomach in a gastric bypass.
-However, as well as this they will also alter the length of your digestive tract.
-This will reduce the amount of food you can physically eat and the amount of calories your digestive tract can absorb.
+Your surgeon will use small, 'keyhole' incisions to reduce the size of your stomach in a gastric bypass.
+However, as well as this, they will also alter the length of your digestive tract.
+This will reduce the amount of food you can physically eat and the number of calories your digestive tract can absorb.
 Because this surgical technique alters the absorption in your digestive tract, you will need to take life-long vitamin and mineral supplements to ensure you get the nutrients you need.